logicalmechanism/distributed_representation/README.md

 Now with many lock contracts, many delegators may place their ada into the lock contract in exchange for the token.
 The DAO will now control the staking power of the locked lovelace but the delegators control their buying power with their "lovelace" token.
 At any time, delegators may return to retrieve their lovelace from the contract and regain control of their staking power.

-# Threshold-Based Actions
+# Using Threshold-Based Actions

 Now that users have the "lovelace", they may act on the behalf of the DAO with the available threshold-based actions.
 Each action requires a certain amount of the "lovelace" to be inside the transaction, proving that the user(s) has/have enough contribution to the DAO to be able to act.
 This system allows for many different actions to be built and added to the ecosystem without any required hardforks to the original data or mint/lock contract as these contracts depend solely on policy id of "lovelace".
-But each new action will require an update to the dao data as each action has its own threshold requirement.
+But each new action will require an update to the DAO data as each action has its own threshold requirement.

 ## NFT Minting